noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - `var` Declares a variable
 - `while` Marks a block of stat
 - `object instanceof constructor `//tests whether an object has in its prototype chain the prototype property of a constructor.
-  `constructos === String, Number, Object, Date etc.`
+  `constructors === String, Number, Object, Date etc.`
 - `debugger` pauses app run time at this point in the app.
-  1. you can open up console and type in any of the variables in the app, and it will print to the console
+  - you can open up console and type in any of the variables in the app, and it will print to the console
-  2. you can type in a function name and review it
+  - you can type in a function name and review it
-  3. you can click through the sources panel and view different things
+  - you can click through the sources panel and view different things

 ### data conversion